RetroDECK/ES-DE/USERGUIDE.md

 **Sort folders on top of gamelists**

 Whether to place all folders on top of the gamelists.
 If done so, the folders will not be part of the quick selector index, meaning they can no longer be quick-jumped to.
+Also, if this option is enabled, folders marked as favorites will not be sorted above non-favorite folders.

 **Sort favorite games above non-favorites**